Topic 2.12: Legacies of the Haitian Revolution

 Objective: Students will contextualize and analyze primary source documents in order to evaluate the extent of the impact of the Haitian Revolution on the history and culture of the United States.

-LINK: Click here for an introduction to the DBQ which includes student and teacher guides, handouts, and slides.
+New to the DBQ?
+Click here for an introduction to the DBQ which includes student and teacher guides, handouts, and slides.

 Notes